busterswt/openstack-networking/One - Neutron Flat Networking.md

 With a limited amount of networking hardware one can create a functional private cloud based on Rackspace Private Cloud powered by OpenStack.
 While the flat network model provides basic connectivity, it is best used in cases where scalability is not a concern, or where switches may be unmanageable.

 _Have questions or comments?
-Feel free to contact me on Twitter - @jimmdenton_
+Feel free to contact or follow me on Twitter - [@jimmdenton](https://twitter.com/jimmdenton)_